-At the core of the 2013-2014 clinical curriculum is the application of academic knowledge in clinical practice.
-The curriculum is designed to provide a progression of clinical responsibility as students advance in the program, and the experience is founded on the integration of the philosophy and principles of naturopathic medicine.
+At the core of the 2014-2015 clinical curriculum is the application of knowledge, skills and attitudes learned in the academic program to clinical practice.
+The curriculum is designed to provide a progression of clinical responsibility as students advance in the program, and the experience is founded on the integration of the philosophy and principles of naturopathic medicine with best evidence, as applied to clinical practice.
 All clinical education courses are designed around clearly outlined objectives and clinical competencies.